Hyperunison/platform_documentation/README.md

 As Unison provides a code template, you can also edit the script, so it suits your needs.

+As an example for customization, have a look into the ```Main_Analysis-Barbie-theme.ipynb``` jupyter notebook in the same folder.
+Instead of a standard plot theme, it uses the Barbie movie theme for plots using MathewBJanes Theme_Park package.

 ## (6) Instructions specific for Alex's case

 Specific for Alex case